SUSE/manager-rancher-auto/README.md

 Once you have a separate host setup for use and activated to SUSE Manager it can be designated in the properties as an OS Image Build Host.
 The configuration and setup of an OS Build Host is best described in the [Image Building Documentation](https://documentation.suse.com/external-tree/en-us/suma/4.1/suse-manager/administration/image-management.html#at.images.kiwi.buildhost).
 Once you have this setup we are ready to build a few images for our use case.
 ### Create OS Image from template
 Your image template needs to be sourced from a git repository.
+SUSE Manager image profiles will source everything from the config.xml to all of the overlay files that go into the image.
 There are some [SUSE Manager templates](https://github.com/SUSE/manager-build-profiles/tree/master/OSImage) made available publicly in github that can be used as a starting point.
+Also, in this git repository you will see the OSImages folder with a few profile examples as well.
-In order to add your Image Profile to SUSE Manager you need to navigate to Images --> Profiles
+In order to add your Image Profile to SUSE Manager you need to navigate to **Images --> Profiles**
 ![Image Profiles](/png/Image_Profiles1.png)

-There are some examples in this git repository for a starting point.
+**Click --> +Create** in the upper right
+Fill in the values for each field following the examples below.
+>Label: sle15sp2-k3s
+>Image Type: Kiwi
+>Target Image Store: This will default to a web publish location on the SUSE Manager Server
+>Config URL: https://github.com/cseader/manager-rancher-auto/tree/main/OSImage/Image-sle15sp2-JeOS (Location of your config.xml, and overlay files)
+>Activation Key: 1-sle15sp2-k3s (select what you used in the Activation Key creation step)
+>Custom Info Values: leave blank

+**Click --> +Create**

 ## Salt Pillar Creation